status-im/nim-chronicles/README.md

 > In both contexts, the list of topics is written as a comma or space-separated string of case-sensitive topic names.

+In the list of topics, you can also optionally provide a log level after the topic, separated with a colon from the topic.
+If a log level is provided it will overrule the `chronicles_log_level` setting.
+The log level can be defined as `LogLevel` values or directly as the corresponding integer values.

+e.g. `-d:chronicles_enabled_topics:MyTopic:DEBUG,AnotherTopic:5`

 ### chronicles_required_topics

 Similar to `chronicles_enabled_topics`, but requires the logging statements